anelson425/hbc_medical_mission/_posts/2019-05-02-first-post.markdown

 ---
-title: First Post
+title: Day 1
-subtitle: Test post subtitle
+subtitle: What happened on day 1
 layout: post
-author: Andy
+author: Someone
 ---

-This is a test post!
+This is a recap of what happened on day 1.

+We can include images and other details about the day